 We have hands-on experience testing this product.
 We have also gathered info from the manufacturer, owners and other reliable sources.

 Pit Boss Grills is owned by Dansons, the same company that makes the popular Louisiana Pellet Smokers.
-They are headquartered in Alberta, Canada with US distribution in Minnesota.
+They are headquartered in Phoenix, Arizona.
 Along with Traeger, Louisiana was one of the early entrants to the pellet smoker market.
 They produce a wide variety of pellet smokers, accessories and are getting into the kamado business as well.

 The Pit Boss line was developed to offer a decent, affordable pellet smoker to major retail chains that competes with Trager at a lower price.
 Dansons claims Pit Boss has catapulted past all competitors except Traeger, and sales have surpassed their Louisiana Grills.